OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 When consumed together, coffee and metoprolol can have both synergistic and antagonistic effects on the body.
 On one hand, caffeine can enhance some of the therapeutic effects of metoprolol.
 For example, both substances have been shown to reduce blood pressure independently.
 When combined, their antihypertensive effects may be amplified.

 Additionally, caffeine has been found to improve exercise tolerance and decrease fatigue in certain individuals.
-This can be beneficial for those taking metoprolol to manage conditions such as angina or heart failure as it may provide an added boost during physical activity.
+This can be beneficial for those taking metoprolol to manage conditions such as angina or heart failure, as it may provide an added boost during physical activity.

 On the other hand, caffeine’s stimulant properties can potentially counteract some of metoprolol’s intended benefits.
 For instance, one common side effect of metoprolol is drowsiness or fatigue.
 Drinking coffee alongside this medication may exacerbate these symptoms due to caffeine’s ability to block adenosine receptors responsible for promoting wakefulness.